jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

 // -------------------------------------------------------------------------- //

 The initial investigation focuses on pressure shocks @Sigloch2022 @McLean2014 @Vos2015 @Liu2022a.
 These phenomena occur when supersonic velocities arise locally at a single point.
-Pressure shocks are complex phenomena and will be explained here only to the extent necessary for understanding the presented results.
+Pressure shocks are complex phenomena
+// TODO possible to add reference: @Jiang2022 (see h2 paper) and will be explained here only to the extent necessary for understanding the presented results.
 The effects of pressure shocks manifest in three primary ways.
 Firstly, they generate very high pressures.
 Secondly, the temperatures can reach extreme levels, up to several thousand Kelvin ($3000 "K "$ @Xu2009 and more @Goroshin2006).
 Lastly, rapid and significant pressure changes produce airborne noise, necessitating the use of hearing protection.
 An attempt to simulate the effect of pressure shocks was conducted by @Xu2009.
 In their study, hydrogen was initially compressed to $250 "bar"$ in a pressure vessel and allowed to flow into the free atmosphere through a nozzle.
 The simulation output, shown in @fig_22, depicts the system at different times after the hydrogen exits the nozzle.